lf-edge/ekuiper/docs/en_US/sqls/built-in_functions.md

 ## Aggregate Functions
 Aggregate functions perform a calculation on a set of values and return a single value.
 Aggregate functions can be used as expressions only in the following:
-* The select list of a SELECT statement (either a subquery or an outer query).
+* The select list of a SELECT statement (either a sub-query or an outer query).
 * A HAVING clause.

 | Function    | Example                   | Description                                                                                                                                                                                                                                                                                                                                                                                                             |